MyWarp/MyWarp/README.md

 ## Contributing

 Please check [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines to follow.
-Note that branches in this repository, as well as all pull-requests, are built automatically via [Travis](https://travis-ci.org/MyWarp/MyWarp).
+Note that branches in this repository, as well as all pull-requests, are built automatically via [Github ACtions](https://github.com/MyWarp/MyWarp/actions).

 ## Links
 * [Project Website](https://mywarp.github.io/)